Minister: Sister Denise Creed (please contact for further details on any of the below information on 01964 614701)

 I’m sure we would all love to do it again sometime.

-Friendship Group Meets 2nd Monday of the Month in the evening
+Friendship Group Meets 2nd Monday of the month in the church lounge at 7.30 p.m.

 Lent & Advent Bible Studies are held